Embever/embever_docs/docs/getting_started/uaf.md

     ]
 ```

-Furthermore, {{UAF}} provides and easy way to automatically send these telemetry data to any cloud application.
-See [How to send data from Embever IoT Core to you application](/tutorials/integrations/webhooks)
+The Embever IoT Core provides an easy way to automatically forward these telemetry data to any cloud application, for more information see this guide: [How to send data from Embever IoT Core to you application](/tutorials/integrations/webhooks)
-{{UAF}} also provides an integration with Salesforce and Azure IoT Hub so that the data sent by the Devices can be used on your Business applicaitons.
+The Embever IoT Core also provides an integration with Salesforce and Azure IoT Hub, the data sent by the devices can be used on any business applications.
 See [Integration with Salesforce](/tutorials/integrations/salesforce) and [Integration with Azure IoT Hub](/tutorials/integrations/azure_iot_hub) for more details.

 ## Next Steps
 .....